stakewalker/StakeBank/README.md

-A practical example of programming concepts applied to a real-world scenario using Java.
+A practical example of programming concepts applied to a real-world scenario using Java